Youth Empowerment Program

 - Taking an active role in Participatory Budgeting, a process in which community members decide how public funds should be spent.

-Summer Session (7 weeks)
+Summer YEP (7 weeks)